Invariant laminations for irreducible automorphisms of free groups: Train track technology

 \begin{proof} By hypothesis, $\eta_{1} = \gamma'_1 \circ \bar \gamma_1$ and $\eta_{2} = \gamma'_2 \circ \bar \gamma_2$ intersect in a non-degenerate path, which by Convention \ref{subdivision-INP} must be an edge path $\gamma'$ with vertices as initial and terminal point.

-Each INP contains only one illegal turn, and by assumption $\gamma$ contains two.
-Hence the path $\gamma'$ cannot contain either, so that it must be a legal subpath of both, the branch $\gamma'_2$ of $\eta_2$, and the inverse of the branch $\gamma_1$ of $\eta_1$.
+Each INP contains only one illegal turn, and by assumption $\gamma$ contains two such.
+Since $\gamma'$ is a subpath of both, $\eta_1$ and $\eta_2$, it follows that the path $\gamma'$ cannot cross over either of the two illegal turns on $\gamma$.
+Hence $\gamma'$ must be a legal subpath of both, the branch $\gamma'_2$ of $\eta_2$, and the inverse of the branch $\gamma_1$ of $\eta_1$.

 Since by assumption $\gamma'$ is non-degenerate, it is expanded under iteration of $f$ to a legal edge path of arbitrary big length.